Oliviervdh/Market-Open-RVR/README.md

 # Market-Open-RVR

+Discription >> The Indikator calculates the Pre Market Volume %, relative to the Avg Volume being traded in the trading session (14 Day) >> The Indikator Calculates the relative Volume per time unit, displayed in a table.
+Relative Volume between 250% & 350% has a orange background color.
+Relative Volume above 350% has a green background.

 Step 1) Open the File "marketopenrvr.html"

 Step 2) Copying the code which is in the "body" of the file >> DO NOT copy THE MARKUP of the HTML file!!!
 Start copying the code wich starts on Line 11 and ends on Line 182. :)